by Martin Maenza

 Nathan Nero smiled.
 “Oh, I can,” he said coolly.
 “It’s everything you wanted, now with that whole ordeal you went through behind you.”

 He, of course, referred to the incident where she had been possessed by a demon from the netherworld in order to capture young male specimens to serve as hosts for his demonic hordes.
-The Justice League had put an end to that, and Sabrina’s modeling career had gone into a nosedive thanks to the negative publicity from the court case. (*) She had be reprimanded by the courts to serve time in a psychiatric institution for further observation; she had not cared for it at all.
+The Justice League had put an end to that, and Sabrina’s modeling career had gone into a nosedive thanks to the negative publicity from the court case. (*) She had been reprimanded by the courts to serve time in a psychiatric institution for further observation, and she had not cared for it at all.

 [(*) Editor’s note: See “The Siren Song of the Satin Satan,” Justice League of America #179 (June, 1980), “A Beautiful Evil,” Justice League of America #180 (July, 1980), and Justice League of America: Times Past, 1983: Trial by Hellfire.]